KITHydrogeology/2023-global-model-germany/README.md

 4. run model.py or model_CV.py to produce results in ./02ergebnisse
 5. rund model_PFI.py or plots_v4.py to produce graphs in ./03grafiken

-For further descriptions of the workflow, as well as presentation and discussion of the results, we refer to the publication.
+For further descriptions of the workflow, as well as presentation and discussion of the results, please refer to the publication.